 The cover is accurately representative, the characters incredibly real, full of flaws and quirks, and captures the daily life that is sometimes lost in bigger events, and this is Bombay Balchão‘s biggest win – in taking the mundane life of a people and giving it the historical gravitas it deserves.

-There is charm in knowing that this group of people attended the Western music festival at the Catholic Gymkhana, or wore shoes from the S Bhang & Company in Colaba, or they crossed the Chira Bazaar to go to school – and forces one to think back to their own memories of life in the city of dreams.
+There is a charm in knowing that this group of people attended the Western music festival at the Catholic Gymkhana or wore shoes from the S Bhang & Company in Colaba, or crossed the Chira Bazaar to go to school – and forces one to think back to their own memories of life in the city of dreams.

-“Michael and Joe’s friendship had witness three lives in one short lifetime of just twenty-four years” writes Borges, and the reader experiences them in the space of 300 pages.
+“Michael and Joe’s friendship had witnessed three lives in one short lifetime of just twenty-four years,“ writes Borges, and the reader experiences them in the space of 300 pages.

-It’s worth a buy and a read, especially for those who enjoy city and community-based narratives.
+It’s worth a buy and a read, especially for those who enjoy the city and community-based narratives.